Sole Source Aquifers

-A sole source aquifer is an aquifer that has been designated by EPA as the sole or principal source of drinking water for an area.
+A sole source aquifer is an aquifer that has been designated by the United States Environmetal Protection Agency as the sole or principal source of drinking water for an area.
 As such, a designated sole source aquifer receives special protection.
 EPA designates an aquifer as a sole source based upon a petition from an individual, company, association, or government entity.

 The Eastern Snake River Plain Aquifer was designated a sole source aquifer in 1991.
-It provides the sole source of drinking water for nearly 200,000 people in southeast and south central Idaho.
+It provides the sole source of drinking water for nearly 200,000 people in southeastern and south central Idaho.

 The aquifer stretches across much of south central Idaho and is Idaho's largest basalt aquifer, covering an area of approximately 10,800 square miles.
 In 1980 alone, around 630 billion gallons of water were withdrawn from the aquifer to irrigate approximately 900,000 acres of farmland.
 The aquifer also discharges nearly 2.6 trillion gallons of water each year to the Snake River.
 The ability to supply these large quantities of water makes it one of the most productive aquifers in the nation.

 The most productive part of the aquifer is the upper 300-500 feet, where ground water flows the most rapidly (the total thickness of the aquifer is estimated to be more than 5,000 feet).
 In this upper portion, the water flows generally from northeast to southwest.
 The total ground water storage in the upper 500 feet of the aquifer is estimated at 200 to 300 million acre-feet, which is approximately the equivalent of Lake Erie.